Mosquitoes

 Antennae: About the same length as the proboscis; males have feathery, golden-colored antennae while females have thread-like antennae

-Body: Elongated dark brown body covered in tiny yellow hairs; look for its distinct resting position with the abdomen pointed up in the air at about a 45° angle
+Body: Slender, elongated dark brown body covered in tiny yellow hairs; look for its distinct resting position with the abdomen pointed up in the air at about a 45° angle

-Wings: One pair of long, narrow wings that are brown-colored with 4 dark spots
+Wings: 1 pair of long, narrow wings that are brown-colored with 4 dark spots